KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 The obj folders are hidden in Visual Studio.
 You can see them with a file explorer."
 2217-Deleted each obj folder for Models and Utility.
 2220- Build Project and Fix...Thank you Internet
+2327- add new interface in the IRepository/ISP_Call.cs extends IDisposable 2327- Install NuGet package is "Dapper"
+2327- Implement this new class in repository class 2333- Add new class SP_Call.cs in the Repository folder 2333- Add a connection to the database and add using following;
+            using KaderBookStore.DataAccess.Data;
+            using KadersBooks.DataAccess.Repository.IRepository;